 2011 Cole Clark Fat Lady FL2AC

 This was bought from a guy in Brisbane Australia in late October 2024.
-I had recently bought another Fat Lady and had been pleasantly surprised by how good it was, despite being pretty ugly as most Cole Clarks are.
+I had recently bought another Fat Lady and had been pleasantly surprised by how good it was, despite being almost as ugly as most Cole Clarks are.
 But this one was highly unusual being all black so that the ugly timbers were covered up.

 Prior to 2014, the letter ‘A‘ for active was used instead of ‘E’ for electric in the model numbers.
 So this model number decodes as Fat Lady (Dreadnought body shape) model 2 with a pickup and a cutaway.
 Model 1 is the most basic model, model 2 is the medium range and model 3 is more fancy with rather garish paua shell inlays and so on.